Cokile/CCTextFieldEffects/README.md

 // The color of the foreground, default value is R239 G238 B238
 self.kaedeTextField.foregroundColor = <#UIColor#>;

-// The color of background of text area. default value is R255 G255 B255 self.kaedeTextField.backgroundColor = <#UIColor#>;
+// The color of background, default value is R255 G255 B255
+self.kaedeTextField.backgroundColor = <#UIColor#>;

 // The color of the placeholder, default value is R106 G121 B137